 Typically, babies get increasingly irritable around sundown and can continue for hours.
 No wonder, parents get concerned, frustrated and very, very tired.

-Exhaustion triggered by persistent crying creates huge stress in families, including marital conflict, maternal and paternal depression and obesity.
+Exhaustion triggered by persistent crying creates huge stress in families, including marital conflict, maternal and paternal depression, and obesity.
 It causes car crashes and other accidents—people make all kinds of poor decisions when stressed and overtired.
-It also puts babies in danger when a wiped-out parent falls asleep with a baby in his arms, on an unsafe couch or a bed, which increases the risks for SIDS and infant suffocation.
+It also puts babies in danger when a wiped-out parent falls asleep with a baby in their arms, on an unsafe couch or a bed, which increases the risks for SIDS and infant suffocation.
 And believe it or not, the national costs of complications of infant crying and parental exhaustion total well over $1 billion dollars a year!

 My ‘Aha!’
 Moment on Calming Babies

 Most doctors say that colic (crying for more than 3 hours a day) is a mystery.
 That’s what I used to say, too, until 1981 when I learned about the !Kung San of the Kalahari Desert, whose mothers usually calm their fussy babies in under a minute!
 The more I thought about it, the more I realized we could be as successful as !Kung parents, but only if we adopt 2 new ideas:

 1. All babies are born 3 months early.
 Newborn horses can run within an hour of birth...but not our mushy little babies.
 A virtual fourth trimester of womb sensations (soft touch, jiggly motion, snug holding, etc.) may just be what they need.

 2. Baby's have a calming reflex.
 The rhythms experienced inside the womb trigger a reflex that keeps babies relaxed.
 This calming reflex is a virtual off-switch for crying and on-switch for sleep.

 The !Kung mothers are master baby calmers because they imitate the womb by carrying and rocking their babies 24/7...and feeding them three times an hour.